NeCTAR-RC/nectar-training/package07/sections/appendices.markdown

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @  WARNING: UNPROTECTED PRIVATE KEY FILE! @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-Permissions 0664 for '<yourkey>' are too open.
+Permissions 0664 for '&lt;yourkey&gt;' are too open.
 It is required that your private key files are NOT accessible by others.
 This private key will be ignored.
-bad permissions: ignore key: <yourkey>
+bad permissions: ignore key: &lt;yourkey&gt;
 Permission denied (publickey).
 {% endBgBox %}